 The Hillsborough County Civil Service Board (CSB), a blended component unit, is housed in the County's administrative offices and is accounted for as a nonmajor Special Revenue Fund of the Hillsborough County primary government.
 Separate financial statements are not required for it.
 The CSB administers a uniform classified merit employment system.
 CSB responsibilities include developing personnel rules, records, and reports related to employees and positions; handling recruitment functions; coordinating an employee performance management system; and conducting other programs to ensure compliance with the Civil Service Act and other statutory requirements.
-Although the Hillsborough County Civil Services almost entirely to the primary government.
+Although the Hillsborough County Civil Service Board is legally separate, it is fiscally dependent on the primary government and provides services almost entirely to the primary government.